zuozhenggh/learning-library/enterprise-manageability-library/logging-analytics/geolocation-enrichment/public-ip/public-ip.md

 ## Introduction

 In this Lab, you will set up and configure a Logging Analytics source to perform Geolocation enrichment for Public IP addresses.
-You can see an example use case published at [Geolocation Blog for Public IPs](https://blogs.oracle.com/observability/post/why-invest-in-geolocation-enrichment-of-logs).
+You can see an example use case published at [Geolocation Blog for Private IPs](https.blogs.oracle.com)

 Estimated Lab Time: 30 minutes

 ### Objectives

 In this lab, you will:
-* Configure an `FMW WLS Server Access Logs` (Oracle Fusion Middleware Weblogic Server) Log Source to setup Geolocation enrichment.
+* Configure an `FMW WLS Server Access Logs` Log Source to setup Geolocation enrichment.

 ### Prerequisites

-* You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
-* Logging Analytics Service must be onboarded.
+* An Oracle Cloud Environment
 * Working knowledge of OCI Logging Analytics and OCI in general.